nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 12 - Simple Filters.markdown

 	The resulting output for files _foo1_ and _foo2_ are saved in files _foo11_ and _foo22_ respectively.

-	Now, executing the following command-line achieves the desired results:
+	Now, executing the following command line achieves the desired results:

 	(i). `comm -23 foo11 foo22`